duyet/blog/content/posts/2015/2015-09-09-nodejs-all-you-need-to-know-about.md

 - The request performance is roughly 20% better than 0.12 – this is a significant gain.
 - The switch to a new V8 version and the introduction of Nan 2.0 has implications on native modules and some not maintained ones may cease to work (but you should get rid of them anyway then)
 - 4.0.0 uses a recent V8 version and offers many new language features from ES6
-- The introduction of Long Term Support (LTS) is one of the most important and highly demanded new “features”
+- The introduction of Long Term Support (LTS) is one of the most important and highly demanded new "features"

 ## Did I miss anything? ##